The specific care that’s needed for a cycas, how and when it should be repotted and watered and diseases that infect it.

 To secure drainage for pots with only one hole at the bottom, pour clay pebbles or small stones into the pot to form a layer.
 This prevents the hole from clogging.
 Roots shouldn’t wallow in water, which could be fatal to it.

 - Increase drainage of the soil mix itself with sand, perlite or a few handfuls of clay balls.

 - Set it up in a fair-sized pot filled with special indoor plant or green plant soil mix.

-- Although it may be necessary to repot it in spring every 2 or 3 years, when not repotting then go for regular topdressing which should also perfectly answer the growth medium needs of the plant.
+- Although it may be necessary to repot it in spring every 2 or 3 years, when not repotting then go for regular topdressing.
+This should answer the nutrient needs of the plant.

-- Atop this layer, you’ll be using a blend of soil mix, garden soil and sand.
+- Use a blend of soil mix, garden soil and sand.

-Generally speaking, most cycas don’t tolerate the cold, except perhaps Cycas revolua which stands strong in temperatures close to or just below freezing.
+Generally speaking, most cycas don’t tolerate the cold, except Cycas revoluta which survives temperatures just below freezing.